BMCARDONA/deep_work_tracker/README.md

 2023-06-21,7,0,3,0,4
 ```

-For the `deep_work_log_MONTH_YEAR` directory, make sure to replace `MONTH_YEAR` with the month and year for which you want to track your deep work hours.
+For the `MONTH_YEAR` directory, make sure to replace `MONTH_YEAR` with the month and year for which you want to track your deep work hours.
 Add as many of these directories as you'd like!

 Notes about the `table.csv` file:
 - Only category columns (in this case, "Reading", "Writing", "Coding", and "Mathematics") should be deleted.
 You can add as many category columns, as needed.